 In a nutshell, Lifebogger portrays the Life History of a half-English, half-German, half-Polish Football Jewel.

-Our version of Jamal Musiala’s Story begins from his early boyhood days in Germany.
+Our version of Jamal Musiala’s Story begins with his early boyhood days in Germany.
 We then proceed to when he became famous in both Chelsea, FC Bayern Munich and German national colours.

 Despite the accolades, Lifebogger realizes that only a few have digested the complete Biography of Jamal Musiala.